RackerWilliams/system-model/README.md

 When we have a choice we want to reduce the number of changes that will come to the model over time...and we want the model to be readable.
-Easy for a human to read is a better goal than easy for a computer to pase....end of the day the complexity in parsing the config can be coded once an is neglageble compared to how often humans will interact with the file.
+Easy for a human to read is a better goal than easy for a computer to parse....end of the day the complexity in parsing the config can be coded once an is negligible compared to how often humans will interact with the file.

 #### Transformation is not a bad thing

-The power-proxy needs some info from the system model, the versioning component may need a collection of possible destinations, etc. Being able to translate the model to extract relevent data by each component is not a bad stradegy.
+The power-proxy needs some info from the system model, the versioning component may need a collection of possible destinations, etc. Being able to translate the model to extract relevant data by each component is not a bad strategy.

 #### Should generate an image

-It should be possible to generate an overview image of a particular deployment from all of the data in the model.
+It should be possible to generate an overview image of a particular deployment directly from the  model.
 There's a transformation from the proposed model to dot format to illustrate this point here...